zenOSmosis/speaker.app/README.md

 ## Contributing / Forking

 Source-code contributions and forks are welcome.
-[Open an issue](https://github.com/zenOSmosis/speaker.app/issues) if something needs to be addressed.
+[Open an issue](https://github.com/zenOSmosis/speaker.app/issues) if you find something that needs to be addressed that you aren't going to address yourself.

+For ideas of what to contribute, take a look at our [open issues](https://github.com/zenOSmosis/speaker.app/issues).

+To contribute, fork the repository, create a new branch, add some code or documentation updates, then submit a PR.

 ## Troubleshooting / Miscellaneous